 All these features enhance discoverability of and drive more traffic to your articles, and these are key factors in the current state of academic publishing.
 If you would like to learn more about becoming a member of Crossref, we would be happy to point you in the right direction.
 Your content is too valuable to publish it into a vacuum.

-The trackability of DOIs also allows us to monitor your Altmetric scores both at collection and article levels.
+The trackability of DOIs also allows us to monitor your Altmetric scores, both at collection and article levels.
 Based on all this, our suggestion for DOAJ members with DOIs registered to CrossRef is to submit a DOI list to enjoy the benefits of cross referencing.
-For publishers with a medical profile: working with your PMC and PubMed IDs have the same benefits and are also hassle-free ways of indexing.
+For publishers with a medical profile: working with your PMC and PubMed IDs has the same benefits and is also a hassle-free way of indexing.

 Go pro: maximize your context and readership by adding references

-Having conventionalized and persistent identifiers like DOIs or DOAJ IDs are without doubt big steps forward in enhancing the visibility and trackability of your content.
-However, it is references which have the real potential to integrate and link your articles into our corpus of more than 33 million article records.
+Having conventionalized and persistent identifiers like DOIs or DOAJ IDs is without doubt a big step forward in enhancing the visibility and trackability of your content.
+However, it is references which have the real potential to integrate and link your articles into our corpus of more than 56 million article records.
 This is why ScienceOpen supports the Initiative for Open Citations.